-During the week-long session, Rookie Camp seamlessly integrate into the general camp session.
-This allows them countless opportunities to model new behaviors and learn new traditions.
+During the weeklong session, Rookie Camp also seamlessly integrates into the general camp session.
+This allows campers countless opportunities to experience new things and model new behaviors from elder campers.

-In addition to the core values of Camps Airy and Louise, the Rookie Camp is devoted to supporting the particular needs of our first-time campers.
-Knowing that every child occupies her/his own unique spot on a developmental continuum, there are also some common behaviors/tasks that might need further encouragement and/or support as the campers take on new challenges.
+In addition to the core values of Camps Airy and Louise, Rookie Camp is supports the particular needs of our first-time campers.
+Knowing that every child occupies their own unique spot on a developmental range, there are also some common behaviors and tasks that might need further support as the campers take on new challenges.
 Some of these include the awareness that children in this age group may:

 - Enjoy sharing their knowledge with others